-Jyotish Shastra or Vedic Astrology is perhaps one of the oldest astrology in the world.
+Jyotish Shastra, or Vedic Astrology, is perhaps one of the oldest astrology in the world.
 It is much more than a simple divination system.
-It is a great Vidya (Spiritual Science), which is deeply embedded in a profound philosophy of life.
+It is a great Vidya (Spiritual Science), deeply embedded in a profound philosophy of life.
 It is also known as Vedic astrology or Hindu Astrology.

-Jyotish means ‘the science of light or heavenly body’ and Shastra means the ‘knowledge on the particular field’.
-Jyotish Shastra is the knowledge of the future, which is an important limb of the Vedas.
+Jyotish means ‘the science of light or heavenly body’, and Shastra means the ‘knowledge on the particular field.’
+Jyotish Shastra is the knowledge of the future, an important limb of the Vedas.
 Thus, it is a fascinating subject with many interesting facts.

-Here are 10 Basic Facts You Should Know To Understand Jyotish Shastra or Vedic Astrology that precisely explains about it.
+Here are 10 Basic Facts You Should Know To Understand Jyotish Shastra or Vedic Astrology that precisely explain about it.

 1. The Origin of Jyotish Shastra

 Jyotish Shastra emerged in the context of the Vedas, the ancient holy book of Hindus.
 According to Veda, Joytisha means (the shining world of light).
-It basically complemented this worldview in its attempt to shine the divine light on the individual’s life.
-So it endeavours to dispel the darkness of illusion and assist the person to understand the purpose of the soul’s present incarnation.
+It complemented this worldview in its attempt to shine the divine light on the individual’s life.
+So it endeavors to dispel the darkness of illusion and assist the person in understanding the purpose of the soul’s present incarnation.

 2. Modern Astrology

-The credit for modernization of Vedic astrology goes to Rishi Parashara and Rishi Jaimini.
-It was Rishi Parashara who wrote Jyotish Shastra, a book which describes the rules and regulations to make astrological predictions.
-Further, Rishi Jaimini, who was a student of Ved Vyasa, compiled some important notes on Vedic astrology.
+The credit for the modernization of Vedic astrology goes to Rishi Parashara and Rishi Jaimini.
+Rishi Parashara wrote Jyotish Shastra, a book that describes the rules and regulations for making astrological predictions.
+Further, Rishi Jaimini, a student of Ved Vyasa, compiled some important notes on Vedic astrology.

 3. It’s Difference with Western Astrology

-One thing that is very peculiar about Jyotish Shastra is the fact that it has a considerable difference in its principles and logic from the western astrology.
+One thing that is very peculiar about Jyotish Shastra is that it has a considerable difference in its principles and logic from western astrology.
 The Vedic birth chart differs from the traditional Western horoscope in several ways.
-Most importantly, Vedic astrologers use what is termed the sidereal zodiac rather than the tropical zodiac.
+Most importantly, Vedic astrologers use the sidereal zodiac rather than the tropical zodiac.
 The sidereal zodiac is based upon the actual positions of the 12 signs of the zodiac in the sky.
 The tropical zodiac is based upon the position of the Sun as it rises at the spring equinox.

 4. The Precision of Birth Chart

-The most important aspect of Jyotish Shastra is the fact that it takes into account the place, time and date of birth of a person while building his or her birth chart.
-Even little error in these three details leads to an extremely big error while creating the chart.
+The most important aspect of Jyotish Shastra is that it considers the place, time, and date of birth of a person while building their birth chart.
+A little error in these three details leads to an extremely big error while creating the chart.

 5. Planets or The Grahas